yaswebdev/alx-low_level_programming/0x02-functions_nested_loops/README.md

-this is readme file for function in c
+this readme file for functions directory .